YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 The plugin relies on Moodle's role and capability system to control access:

 1. Navigate to Site administration > Users > Permissions > Define roles
-2. For each relevant role (Administrator, Teacher, Non-editing teacher, Faculty Administrator):
+2. For each relevant role (Administrator, Course Director, Non-editing course director, Faculty Administrator):
    - Ensure appropriate capabilities are assigned:
-     - `local/absence_request:view_teacher_report`: For teachers to view absence reports for their courses
+     - `local/absence_request:view_teacher_report`: For course directors to view absence reports for their courses
      - `local/absence_request:view_faculty_report`: For faculty administrators to view faculty-wide reports

 To create a new Faculty Administrator role: